CYZeusX/bless_generation/README.md

 This App will never be finished, since there is no end, but improvements everyday instead.

 ## What next? :
-- a new UI again
 - correct logic for video card button
 - will record video and place them to their own place

 ## Current Progress :
-- studying how to invoke new window/layout for additional buttons
 - working on method to watch the tutorial video

 ## New Features implemented :